The College Visit Scorecard and Money Questions You Need to Ask

 But wait!
 Don’t we want the student to “love” the campus?

-Then you find out…Vanderbilt costs about $67,000 per year to attend in 2018-19.
+Then you find out…Vanderbilt cost over $73,000 in 2019/20.
 Their merit scholarship is very competitive with only the top 1% receiving a scholarship.
 Gulp!
 Suddenly, you have a student who is in love with a college way beyond what you can afford.
 (We don’t mean to be picking on Vandy!
 We could easily find hundreds of similar examples.)

 What is a parent to do?